carlschroedl/vizness/README.md

 gulp wiredep
 ```

-####Debugging LESS Files####
+####Debugging Less Files####
-To debug LESS, follow [these instructions](http://robdodson.me/debug-less-with-chrome-developer-tools/#settingupchromeahrefidsettingupchromea) to enable CSS source maps in chrome.
+To debug Less, follow [these instructions](http://robdodson.me/debug-less-with-chrome-developer-tools/#settingupchromeahrefidsettingupchromea) to enable CSS source maps in chrome.
 You only need to do the instructions under the 'Setting Up Chrome' section.
 The rest is already taken care of for you.